Welcome New Students: All the information you may need is right here to begin your life changing journey.

 The body is naturally self-regulating and self-healing.
 It just needs to be boosted when it is out of balance.
 Thavma Bikram Yoga provides this boost by gently stretching, squeezing, and massaging the internal organs, spine, muscles, tendons, and joints.
 It flushes out the cardiovascular system, and stimulates the endocrine, nervous, and reproductive systems.
 Toxins are eliminated.
 The central nervous system is both energized and soothed.
 The lymphatic system is flushed out and the immune system is built up.
 The posture sequence ensures this is done in a logical order, every posture preparing the body for the next and the heat allows for a safe and deep practice, accelerating the benefits.

-Why is it always the same 26 postures?
+Why is it the Same 26 Postures in the 26+2 Method Class?

-Bikram designed this sequence of postures to work through the entire body systematically stretching and strengthening every muscle, ligament and joint squeezing and massaging every internal organ, tissue and joint flushing out the cardiovascular, and lymphatic systems, stimulating the nervous and reproductive systems, regulating the endocrine system and biochemistry in the body effectively restoring all of the body’s systems to healthy working order. –So if you are looking for total body health this is the prescription, same every time. –You may think if it’s always the same, will I get sick of it?
-Even though the posture sequence is always the same, it’s never the same because you are always being changed by it.
-Discovering new things every class.
+This is the standardized beginning sequence of Bishnu Ghosh Lineage therapeutic postures, as taught by Bikram Choudhury.
+This sequence of postures is designed to work through the entire body, systematically stretching and strengthening every muscle, ligament and joint.
+Squeezing and massaging every internal organ, tissue and joint.
+Flushing out the cardiovascular, and lymphatic systems, stimulating the nervous and reproductive systems, regulating the endocrine system and biochemistry in the body effectively restoring all of the body’s systems to healthy working order.

 No, the practice is never the same because you are continuously being changed by it.
 The daily practice challenges you on many levels.
 Character issues of patience and perseverance come up each time.
 The practice offers a chance to explore deeper levels of self and develop awareness of emotions and thoughts that the postures evoke.

-Bikram recommends that you should practice every day for your first two months to learn the yoga.
+It is recommended that you should practice as often as you can for your first months to learn the yoga.
 In general, practice at least three times a week to see consistent progress.
 For life-changing results, 4 or more times per week is a must.
 Unlike some other forms of exercise, this is completely restorative and can be practiced daily.
-If you can only come once or twice a week that is ok too, every little bit helps, the progress will just be slower
+If you can only come once or twice a week that is ok too, every little bit helps, the progress will just be slower.

-Yes, Whenever you are moving your body, you are burning calories.
-Whatever your fitness level you will find Thavma Bikram Yoga challenging (it’s why people come back) the postures combine strength, flexibility and balance to give you a total body workout.
+Yes.
+Whenever you are moving your body, you are burning calories.
+Whatever your fitness level may be, you will find The variety of classes at Thavma Yoga challenging (it’s why people come back) the postures combine: strength, flexibility and balance to give you a total body workout.
 With any regular cardiovascular workout, it will aid weight loss.
-Thavma Bikram yoga is cardiovascular intense.
+Hot Yoga is cardiovascular intense.
 A number of our postures are focused on working your metabolism and helping to balance your blood sugar levels.
-You will also find that your body will burn fat more efficiently in the heat .
+You will also find that your body will burn fat more efficiently in the heat.
 You will notice also that your cravings for sugar, salt and caffeine will decrease after a regular practice.

 It is not unusual to feel nauseous or dizzy during your first few classes.
 Practicing yoga in a heated room reveals to us our present condition and our current life style habits, and inspires us take much better care of ourselves.

-No problem.
-You are in the right place.
-We encourage you to stay in the class and take as many breaks as you need, this will mean sitting or laying down to recover when ever you feel overwhelmed.
+You can sit out whenever you feel overwhelmed.
 With a regular practice you will build your stamina and in short time will be able to go through the whole practice, with out sitting out!
-Congratulations , just coming and finishing off your first Thavma Bikram Yoga class is an accomplishment in itself!

 During class, nobody will look at you or judge you.
 The teacher will guide you and instruct you, always with compassion and respect.
 NO need to be self-conscious.
 It’s helpful to realize that people’s focus is on themselves; they are working too hard to even notice you.
 Everyone comes here to improve and make a change in themselves.
 Many of us are shy about the areas where we seek improvement, and may worry that others will judge us.
 Remember, we’re all in this together, rooting for each other.
 Flaws are normal; as are the insecurities we carry with them.

 It depends what these issues are. –Generally yoga will support the healing of any imbalance in your body and mind.
-And is excellent for things such as arthritis, high blood pressure, thyroid problems, bad knees, bad back etc. If you are concerned check with your doctor before coming, or contact us!
+Yoga is excellent for things such as arthritis, high blood pressure, thyroid problems, bad knees, bad back etc. If you are concerned, check with your doctor before coming, or contact us!

 Please inform your teacher of any existing injuries before class starts.
 This will give the instructor an opportunity to give appropriate corrections.
 Pain is an important signal from your body and should never be ignored.
 Sometimes it is a sign of positive change, sometimes is means corrections need to be made.
 If you are not sure how to interpret your pain, ask any of our teachers.